wgroeneveld/brainbaking/content/post/a-decade-in-the-industry.md

 > People who join a social practice gradually adopt shared values and strive for standards of excellence defined within it - Alasdair Maclntyre, After Virtue

 Some developers might not like this, but we have to face the facts and admit that social skills are as least as important as technical ones.
 How many times did you witness a software project fail due to technical issues?
 And due to miscommunication of some sort?
 Right.
 Being open to _anything_ (go wide) also means **being open to others** as they are usually the ones who surprise you the most, you learn from the most and you can rely on the most!
 Software development is people development.
+This is not by chance the subject of [my doctorate](/tags/phd/).

 #### 4. Motivate, Inspire & Share